AliyunContainerService/pouch/docs/README.md

 ### gRPC API Changelog

 Document [GRPC-API-CHANGELOG.md](api/GRPC_API_CHANGELOG.md) contains GRPC API changelog.
 In principle, gRPC API of Pouch should always keep still even if more versions are released.
-However, when pouch evolves, more functionality, direction adjustment and bugfix in API would make gRPC API change, and we pouch provides gRPC API changelog to track all the evloving.
+However, when pouch evolves, more functionality, direction adjustment and bugfix in API would make gRPC API change, and we pouch provides gRPC API changelog to track all the evolving.

 ## Kubernetes